quintel/merit/README.md

 The fixed costs are calculated in ETEngine and are a given constant per plant.

-The variable costs are calculated in ETEngine by summing up fuel costs, CO2-emission costs and variable operation and maintenance costs.
-In ETEngine the function variable_costs_per(:mw_electricity) gives
+The variable costs are calculated in ETEngine based on research data by summing up fuel costs, CO2-emission costs and variable operation and maintenance costs.
+In ETEngine the function variable_costs_per(:full_load_hour) (EUR/full load hour) gives a value which can be multiplied with the number of full load hours calculated by the merit order, so that the variable costs per plant are determined.

+The fixed costs and variable costs can be summed up so that the total costs can be calculated per plant as an output of the merit order module.

 ## Output